glennraya/xendivel/README.md

 #### Download PDF Invoice

-You can immediately download the invoice to your customer's local machine instead of storing it your Laravel app's storage directory by calling the `Invoice::download` function:
+You can immediately download the invoice to your customer's local machine instead of storing it your Laravel app's storage directory by calling the `download()` function:

 ```php
 use GlennRaya\Xendivel\Invoice;